Digital-Naturalism-Laboratories/Mothbox/docs/docs/processing/process/OrganizeData.md

         └── DatasetB

 ```

+# Optional Processing Files

 In addition to the Deployment photo data, there are two other files you will need to completely process your data.
 * [Metadata CSV](https://github.com/Digital-Naturalism-Laboratories/Mothbox/blob/main/AI/Mothbox_Main_Metadata_Field_Sheet_Example%20-%20Form%20responses%201.csv)
+    * You can manually input this metadata in the software, but keeping a CSV of ALL your metadata can be useful for large scale deployments
     * This ties the photos and IDs to metadata like location and date
     * the column headings of the CSV should be
     * Timestamp,device,firmware,sheet,schedule,dataset,project,site,latitude,longitude,height_above_ground,habitat,deployment_date,collect_date,data_storage_location,crew,notes,attractor,attractor_location,UTC,deployment_name
 * [Species List](https://github.com/Digital-Naturalism-Laboratories/Mothbox/blob/main/AI/SpeciesList_CountryPanamaCostaRica_TaxaInsecta_doi.org10.15468dl.epzeza.csv)
     * This improves the automatic Identification process by limiting the guess to only creatures that might be in your desired location and type of creature (e.g. Insecta or more broadly like Arthropoda)
+    * If you aren't using a specific species list, our processing software will default to using a global list of all insects, so not big worry.

 These two files don't have to be organized in any special way, but we keep [examples of these files in the AI folder of the github repo](https://github.com/Digital-Naturalism-Laboratories/Mothbox/tree/main/AI)

-You can also organize them into each Deployment if you want like we show above.
-{: .important-title }
-> Please Organize Your Data like this!
->
-> There might be better ways to organize this stuff, and we are open to suggestions!
-But for now, it's important to try to organize your data like this because the scripts we are whipping together to process your images rely on an organization and naming structure like this to tie together the different types of data!
+# Data Terminology Descriptions

+It's a weird new field of automated insect detection, and it can be useful to clarify our language.
+We are even [working on a detailed description of these terms more broadly](https://github.com/Digital-Naturalism-Laboratories/Automated-Insect-Monitoring-Ontology).

-Below, we will discuss more particulars about good ways to organize the Deployment, Metadata, and Species List.
+Below, we will discuss more particulars about how organize the Deployment, Metadata, and Species List.

 # Deployment
-Each "deployment" is a data from device left out in the field somewhere.
+Each "deployment" is a data from device left out in the field somewhere and then recollected.

 ## Deployment Name
 The deployment has a unique name like this:
 ```
-Dataset_PROJECT_SITE_DEVICE_YYYY-MM-DD
+PROJECT_SITE_DEVICE_YYYY-MM-DD
 ```
 The "Project" is a broad project that you are collecting this data for.
-You couldname it something like "BatSurvey" or "MtTotumasDrySeason" (No spaces)
+You could name it something like "BatSurvey" or "MtTotumasDrySeason" (No spaces)

 The "Site" is a human name for the very specific place you left the Mothbox, like "TreeNearLodge" (No Spaces)